Can Ozempic Help Me Lose Weight?

 Is Ozempic insulin?

 Ozempic is not insulin; it acts on the body differently than insulin does.
 Because of their effects on food intake, members of the GLP-1 class of drugs, including semaglutide and liraglutide, have many potential effects on the human body that affect hunger and weight.
 These drugs slow the rate at which food is transferred from the stomach to the intestines (called "gastric emptying"), which enhances the feeling of a full stomach.
 The drugs also pass through the bloodstream into the brain, where they act on the nervous system to decrease both food intake and appetite.
+Medications like Ozempic can increase insulin release from the pancreas in response to food, but they are not insulin.

-Can you use Ozempic for weight loss?
+Does Ozempic work for weight loss?

 The FDA approved Ozempic for improving blood sugar control and reducing risk of heart disease in diabetic patients.
 While Ozempic is not currently FDA-approved for weight loss, many studies have investigated the effects of GLP-1 agonist drugs on weight loss.
-In a 2009 study that evaluated the weight-loss effects of liraglutide versus Orlistat or placebo, individuals who used liraglutide lost, on average, 11-16 pounds (4.8-7.2 kilograms) over 20 weeks.
+In a 2009 study that evaluated the weight-loss effects of liraglutide versus orlistat or placebo, individuals who used liraglutide lost, on average, 11-16 pounds (4.8-7.2 kilograms) over 20 weeks.
 In a 68-week trial published in the New England Journal of Medicine in March 2021, obese or overweight adults who took semaglutide had a 15% decrease in body weight and also experienced improvements in physical function and risk factors for heart disease.
 The results of one study suggest that injectable semaglutide is more effective in promoting weight loss than oral liraglutide.

 What happens when you stop taking Ozempic?